aws-samples/aws-draco/README.md

   a month, the most recent monthlies for a year, and the most recent yearly for 7 years.

-After a snapshot is copied to DR, all of the snapshots of that type in the DR account are reviewed and the **current** policy for the source database is applied.
+After a snapshot is copied to DR, all of the snapshots of that type in the DR account are reviewed and the **current** policy for the source database or volume is applied.
 This allows the retention policy to be altered and automatically propagate to the DR account.

 ## Costs